![]() |

 roving eye, his well rounded interest in people, places and

-things, seems to take it all in, as if the world itself was worth
+things, seems to take it all in, as if the world itself was

 viewing in every minute detail.
 The changing times are often